 During perimenopause, you may notice some weight gain.
 Lower levels of oestrogen can cause perimenopause weight gain.

-At this point in life, our metabolism also changes, which results in a loss of muscle mass and gaining fat (particularly belly fat).
+At this point in life, our metabolism also changes, which results in a loss of muscle mass and weight gain (particularly belly fat).

 Itching may sound like a weird perimenopause symptom, but it is a common one.
 Hormones like oestrogen help keep our skin hydrated, moisturised and healthy.